browserengineering/book/book/scripts.md

 }
 ```

-On the Python side, the `getAttribute` function must take two
+On the Python side, the `getAttribute` function takes two arguments, a
-arguments, a handle and an attribute:
+handle and an attribute:

 ``` {.python}
 class JSContext: